 The original Sweetings opened in Islington back in 1830 before eventually moving into Queen Victoria Street and it's been serving up shellfish to Londoners ever since.
 It helps to be living or working in the City to eat here - it's only open on weekdays for lunch.
-But if you do make it down, half a dozen West Mersea Oysters start at £16.95.
+Natives will be on from the second week of September - expect to pay around £20 for half dozen No 2 natives.

 The Cow - Notting Hill

 Tom Conran's Westbourne Park Road gastropub has all the fripperies you could want from a place with such an obvious focus on beer and oysters.
-Start your meal off with The Cow Special - a pint of Guinness or glass of wine and six oysters for £19.
+Six Loch Ryan Natives currently cost £26 or you could have a quick meal with The Cow Special - a pint of Guinness or glass of wine and six rock oysters for £19.
 Oh and you might spot David Beckham having a pint in the corner as this is one of his locals.

 Randall & Aubin - Soho